Limitations of Deep Learning for Inverse Problems on Digital Hardware: Inverse Problems

-Given a specific inverse problem, the objective is to reconstruct (an approximation of) the original data $x$ from knowledge of the measurements $y$, the matrix $A$, and --- ideally --- the noise level $\|e\|$.
-In case that the problem \eqref{eq:problem} is ill-posed, which is the case in any underdetermined setting, additional information about the image domain has to be incorporated in the solver, which is referred to as "regularization".
+A minimizer of the least-squares problem can be straightforwardly obtained via the pseudoinverse of $A$.
+Unfortunately, the capabilities to compute a minimizer of \eqref{eq:lsq} algorithmically on Turing machines via the pseudoinverse is limited \cite{Boche2022PseudoInverse}.
+Additionally, the solution of \eqref{eq:lsq} is generally not unique and the individual solutions tend to display different qualitative properties, i.e., not all minimizers of \eqref{eq:lsq} are of the same value when reconsidering the original problem \eqref{eq:problem}.
+Thus, additional information about the image domain has to be incorporated in the solver, which is referred to as "regularization".
 A very successful conceptual approach in the last years are sparse regularization techniques \cite{Daubechies04SparseReg}.
 These methods exploit the inherent sparsity of data such as natural images in fixed transform domains (e.g. wavelets, shearlets, or discrete gradient) and reach state-of-the-art results for various image reconstruction tasks.
 A special case of this is the highly successful field of compressed sensing \cite{Candes06RobUnc, Donoho06CompSens, Candes06UnivEncStrat, Candes05DecLP}, which revolutionized the efficient acquisition of data.
-Recently, deep learning techniques have provided a new paradigm with similar or even better performances for solving inverse problems in imaging science \cite{Schlemper18CNNvsCS}, where the reconstruction algorithm can learn a priori information in a much more detailed manner from a training database.
+Recently, deep learning techniques, where the reconstruction algorithm can learn a priori information in a much more detailed manner from a training database, have provided a new paradigm with similar or even better performances for solving inverse problems in imaging science \cite{Schlemper18CNNvsCS}.

-Aiming to account for uncertainties of the measurements, typically a relaxed formulation is considered as solution strategy, which has a considerably simpler solution map than the original problem \eqref{eq:problem}.
-It can be expressed as a minimization problem --- named (quadratically constrained) basis pursuit \cite{Candes06Stable} --- for a given matrix $A \in \C^{m\times N}$ and a vector $y \in \C^m$ by